hashicorp/terraform/examples/aws-elb/README.md

 # ELB with stickiness Example

-The example launches a web server, installs nginx, creates an ELB for isnatnce.
+The example launches a web server, installs nginx, creates an ELB for instance.
 It also creates security groups for elb/instance

 To run, configure your AWS provider as described in https://www.terraform.io/docs/providers/aws/index.html